kidd/Me/readme.md

 # PITFALLS
 	Might not work correctly when not enough sleep or some dependency is missing

-# BUGS AND LIMITATIONS
+# KNOWN BUGS AND LIMITATIONS

-- Can't do frontend
+- Can't divide by 0.
+- Infinite loop has been detected opening /r/programming, closing the tab and opening it again instantly.
+A workaround for this is `echo '127.0.0.1 reddit.com' >>/etc/hosts`

 # FEEDBACK